ppkgtmm/big-data/README.md

 # big data

-Repo created to store code from course CPE 325 (Big data), King Mongkut's University of Technology Thonburi.
+Repo created to store code from course CPE 325 (Big data) taught by King Mongkut's University of Technology Thonburi.
 Each folder contains `Exercise.ipynb` file which is my solution to the corresponding lab.
 Labs related to machine learning are excluded from the repo for now

 ## Tools and technologies
 <img width=700 src="https://user-images.githubusercontent.com/57994731/157178734-f691b356-28fb-4976-b27c-4d572f46546d.png" alt="tech stack diagram" />